galterlibrary/InvenioRDM-at-NU/README.rst

         $ PIPENV_VENV_IN_PROJECT=1 pipenv install --dev
         $ pipenv run pip install --editable .

+    Note: You may want to add PIPENV_VENV_IN_PROJECT=1 to your shell (.bashrc, config.fish...) for ease of use.

 3. Start the containers for the services

     .. code-block:: console